deislabs/bindle/README.md

 ### First-class Semver

 One frequently used convention in the software world is _versioning_.
 And one standard for version numbering is called [SemVer](https://semver.org).
+Bindle has strong support for SemVer.

+Each Bindle invoice MUST have a semantic version.
+There is no `head` or `latest` in Bindle.
+Every release is named with a specific version number.
+With this strong notion of versioning, we can track exact objects with no ambiguity.
+(Remember, Bindles are immutable.
+A version number is always attached to exactly one release.)

-Bindle supports SemVer queries as a way of locating "near relatives" of bindles.
+And SemVer queries are a way of locating "near relatives" of bindles.

-For example, searching for `v1.2.3` of a bindle will return an exact version.
-Searching for `v1.2` will return the latest patch release of the 1.2 version of the bindle (which might be `v1.2.3` or perhaps `v1.2.4`, etc).
+For example, searching for `1.2.3` of a bindle will return an exact version.
+Searching for `1.2` will return the latest patch release of the 1.2 version of the bindle (which might be `1.2.3` or perhaps `1.2.4`, etc).

 Version ranges must be explicitly requested _as queries_.
 A direct fetch against `v1.2` will only return a bindle whose version string is an exact match to `v1.2`.
 But a version